UncleDan/foswiki/README.rst

      notifications).
    - Preconfigured mail settings.

+     **Security note**: Updates to Foswiki may require supervision so they **ARE NOT** configured to install automatically.
+See `Foswiki documentation`_ for upgrading.

+     We also recommend subscribing to the `'foswiki-announce' mailing list`_ to recieve secruity announements in your inbox.

 - SSL support out of the box.
 - Postfix MTA (bound to localhost) to allow sending of email (e.g., password recovery).